NilFoundation/zkllvm-template/README.md

 cd /opt/zkllvm-template/
 python3 \
     /proof-market-toolchain/scripts/prepare_statement.py \
-    -c /opt/zkllvm-template/build/src/template.ll \
+    --circuit /opt/zkllvm-template/build/src/template.ll \
-    -o /opt/zkllvm-template/build/template.json \
-    -n template \
+    --name template \
-    -t placeholder-zkllvm
+    --type placeholder-zkllvm \
+    --private \
+    --output /opt/zkllvm-template/build/template.json

-# -c: path to the circuit file
+# -c, --circuit: path to the circuit file
+# -n, --name: statement name
-# -o: path to write the statement file
+# -o, --output: path to write the statement file
-# -n: statement name
+# --private: make the statement private, as it's not intended for production usage
-# -t: type of proofs that will be generated with this statement
+# -t, --type: type of proofs that will be generated with this statement
 # (Placeholder is the name of our proof system, see
 # https://crypto3.nil.foundation/papers/placeholder.pdf)
 ```